Yorgi88/django-react-fullstack/docs.md

 Now all we have to do is add this all to github

-so in the terminal django-react-with-tim => git init
+so in the terminal django-react-with-tim => git init then git add . then git status then git commit -m "first commit"

+then to change the branch from master to main git branch -M main

+next i think we push it to github create a new repo from your github account we named it django-react-fullstack then below look for this git remote add origin https://github.com/Yorgi88/django-react-fullstack.git

+then ypu PUSH => git push -u origin main

+so in your github, refresh the page and you should see the project in its full glory all the env files gone

+now lets move to DEPLOYMENT so in the choreo main page, go to the overview tab and click on create project we gonna call it Django-React-Fullstack then select service, which will be for our rest API you'd see component name, just enter backend select python as your build pack

+then connect your repo(github) with the choreo , search for the directory django-react-fullstack in your repo then the repo is found

+then select the backend dir then click next, then select the python 3.10 version

+then click create

+Now lets create the frontend service this time , instead of service, we'll select web application in the very tab of where you created the backend project, which is Django-React-Fullstack look for a create button and start selecting web app since we used react to build our frontend

+then again link your choreo with github and select your repo which is django-react-fullstack

+then in the project directory tab, select the frontend dir

+in the build command tab write => npm install && npm run build

+for the build path tab, write  => /dist

+for the node version write 18.17

+then click create

+next we want to build each of the components(backend, frontend) and then deploy

+now on the top click on the Django-React-Fullstack then click on the backend

+then on the left side pane click the build tab

+then click on build latest then wait

+then in the left side of the pane click deploy then click configure and deploy

+then on the right side we need to add some env configs

+value => 3333
+name => AkinmadeMoses454

+we skipped the rest and a deploy button appears

+so deploy then find the endpoint configurations

+ERROR i'm not sure how to do this at all!